Skip to main content

 config:

-# Provider config options
+# Other provider config options

-But you can also do this for individual assertions:
+You can also do this for individual assertions:

 # ...